MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/maxclicksbiddingscheme.md

 > [!IMPORTANT]
 > For some bid strategy types your bid and ad rotation settings are ignored and conversion tracking (via [Universal Event Tracking](../guides/universal-event-tracking.md) tag and a conversion goal) is required.
 For more information including supported locations, see [Let Microsoft Advertising manage your bids with bid strategies](https://help.ads.microsoft.com/#apex/3/en/56786/1).

-> [!TIP]
-> You can set your campaign's bid strategy to EnhancedCpc, MaxClicks, MaxConversions, TargetCpa, or TargetRoas and then, at any time, set an individual ad group's or keyword's bid strategy to ManualCpc.

 ## Syntax
 ```xml